The Megalopolitcan Coastal Transformation Hub (MACH)

 Goals

-Advance understanding of how coastal climate hazards, landforms, and human decisions at a household, municipal, and market scale interact to shape climate risk.
+Deepen understanding of how coastal climate hazards, landforms, and human decisions at household, municipal, market, and policy scales interact to shape climate risk.

-Train the next generation of students in transdisciplinary climate research and engagement.
+Train the next generation of leaders in transdisciplinary climate research and engagement.

 Jersey shore